TEALS-IntroCS/introduction-to-computer-science-principles/lesson_33.md

 ## Instructor's Notes

+*    BJC Video Suggestion: BJC Lecture 4: Functions
+  *    Why use functions-2
+    *    How to use the join block with multiple inputs 14:52-17:50

 1. Lecture and Demonstration
 	-	Review with students the concepts of abstraction, generalization, and detail removal
 		-	Ask students to provide definitions and examples of each